-The Faculty regularly attracts visits from leading international public law scholars and has hosted several conferences on aspects of public law in recent years, often in conjunction with the Legal Research Foundation.
+Pre Covid-19, the Law School regularly attracted visits by leading international public law scholars and has hosted several conferences on aspects of public law, often in conjunction with the Legal Research Foundation.

 Corporate and Commercial Law

-Commercial Law offers a wide range of electives, while the Faculty is also home to the New Zealand Centre for Law and Business.
+Commercial Law offers a wide range of electives, while the Law School is also home to the New Zealand Centre for Law and Business.
 The Centre aims primarily to facilitate interdisciplinary research connecting law and business.

-Courses are taught by a combination of the faculty’s permanent staff, staff of the Department of Commercial Law in the Faculty of Business and Economics, distinguished overseas academics and senior law practitioners.
+Courses are taught by a combination of the Law School's permanent staff, staff of the Department of Commercial Law in the Faculty of Business and Economics, distinguished overseas academics and senior law practitioners.

 Māori, Pacific and Indigenous Law

-The faculty has extensive expertise in the law as it relates to Māori, Pacific and Indigenous peoples, including constitutional law, criminal justice, land, human rights, comparative jurisdictions and social and economic issues.
+The School has extensive expertise in the law as it relates to Māori, Pacific and Indigenous peoples, including constitutional law, criminal justice, land, human rights, comparative jurisdictions and social and economic issues.

 The Law School is home to the Aotearoa New Zealand Centre for Indigenous Peoples and the Law, which grew out of the Nin Tomas Indigenous Peoples and the Law Group.
 The Centre contributes to local and international policy on Indigenous rights and collaborates with Māori, Pacific, the UN and other international movements for the advancement of Indigenous rights.